AlexMercedCoder/model-express-app/readme.md

 ## express-ejs-nodb Branch

-This branch shows an express app that deliver a JSON API with CRUD functionality and no database.
+This branch shows an express app that deliver a JSON API with CRUD functionality using MONGODB.

 |Route|Method|Path|Response|
 |-----|------|----|--------|